GorginZ/website/content/page/literary/january-2022-readings.md

 How did rose love?
 Love is total.
 There are the two and a third - *the work*

+*Ethical Love*
+Sleeping with another, the vulnerability.
+Dreaming infront of them.

 Yvette is like a man.
 -> more here, links in with the cities.